isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   from-cong ⊤-fin _     = refl
 ```

-In fact, it is exactly this treatment as finite types that gives product and
-sum types their respective names.
-Product types have cardinality equal
-to the product of the cardinalities of their projection types, while sum types
-*add* their constituent cardinalities.
-Proving these facts requires a few
-lemmas, which are interesting in their own right, and thus we will dawdle on our
-way to the main result.
+Showing the isomorphisms into `type:Fin` for `type:_×_` and `type:_⊎_` are a
+little harder, but it's only because we'd like to make the definitions more
+general than being over `def:prop-setoid`.

-First, we will show that products and coproducts preserve isomorphisms.
-That is,
+As a first step, we will show that products and coproducts preserve
-we can map isomorphisms component-wise over products and coproducts in the
+isomorphisms.
+That is, we can map isomorphisms component-wise over products and
-obvious way---just apply the transformation on one side, while leaving the other
+coproducts in the obvious way---just apply the transformation on one side, while
-as it was.
-Thus, given two isomorphisms, we can construct an isomorphism between
+leaving the other as it was.
+Thus, given two isomorphisms, we can construct an
-the product setoid given by `def:×-preserves-≅`:
+isomorphism between the product setoid given by `def:×-preserves-≅`:

 ```agda
   import Data.Product as ×